JojoDeveloper01/Blogii/to-do-list.md

-        [] Create a table to save the analytics of the blogs of the user [] Has to connect with google analytics or something like that [] Has to show the number of posts, views, likes of the blog [] Has to show the comments of the blogs of the user [] Has to show the settings of the blogs of the user
+        [] Create a table to save the analytics of the blogs of the user [] Has to connect with google analytics or something like that [] Has to show the number of posts, views, likes of the blog [x] Has to show the comments of the blogs of the user

+[x] Add Comments on the blog
+    [x] Add the options to enable the comments on the blog

 [x] Make the publish button

 [x] Ask to chatGPT how i can make a domain name to link to the blog like `blog-name.myblogii.com`

-[] Add Comments on the blog
-    [] Add the options to enable the comments on the blog

 [x] Add the pricing page, free, monthly payment (with n% discount), annual payment (with n% discount) and unique payment (with n% discount)
 [x] Add the public Blogs page, blogs created on blogii